Lavve/MMM-Skolschema/README.md

 # MMM-Skolschema

-A module for [MagicMirror²](https://github.com/MichMich/MagicMirror) that shows today's schedule.
+A module for [MagicMirror²](https://github.com/MichMich/MagicMirror) that shows the schedule of the current day.

 ## Installation